Kansas Department of Wildlife, Parks and Tourism: Responsibilities

-KDWP is responsible for patrolling all counties in Kansas:
+Law Enforcement Division

 KDWP employs a number of Kansas Game Wardens (Law Enforcement Division), who are fully certified and commissioned state law enforcement officers, stationed across the state in numerous locations.
 These Wardens patrol their counties enforcing state law.
 They specialize in fish/game and boating law enforcement but also routinely deal with other violations that they may encounter.
 They have full authority to enforce all state statutes and have statewide jurisdiction.
 Many times KDWPT Game Wardens work with other law enforcement agencies such as the Kansas Highway Patrol and local sheriff or police departments.

 Game Wardens are usually issued the .45 Auto Glock 21 as the sidearm of choice for the agency.
 As of 2022, Game Wardens are using the Glock Model 21 Gen 4 .45 Auto sidearm.
 In 2010, the department began issuing the Wardens AR-15 patrol rifles manufactured by Stag Arms, in .223 caliber.
 Prior to 2010, they were issued military loan/leased M-14 rifles in .308 caliber.

-Controversy and newsworthy events
+Line of duty deaths

+The KDWP's Law Enforcement Division has lost four officers over its history.

+History

 In 2004, A Kansas Game Warden shot a suspect during a police hunt.
 KBI agent Bruce Mellor said the incident began when officers with the Goodland Police Department and the Sherman County Sheriff's Office tried to apprehend two men.
 Officers called a Kansas Wildlife and Parks Officer for help during the altercation.
 One of the men was shot by a Kansas Game Warden after he reportedly approached the Game Warden with a knife.

 The Kansas Department of Wildlife and Parks made international headlines when game warden Tanner Dixson shot an illegally kept pet deer five times and killed it in front of the family who had cared for it for the past 22 months.
 Taryn Mcgaughey, who cared for Faline the deer with her parents, Mark and Kim Mcgaughey, filmed the incident.
 The video of the deer being slaughtered by Dixson outraged people around the world and resulted in petitions demanding that Tanner Dixson be terminated.
 However, the Kansas Department of Wildlife and Parks took no action against Tanner Dixson.
+Several individuals that knew Dixson growing up in Greensburg, Kansas have come forth to say that Tanner Dixson is a well-known bully from their high-school years, and they were not surprised to learn that he had shot a pet deer in front of a family.
 KDWP does not recommend breaking the law; doing such will prevent situations like this from happening.